2i2c-org/infrastructure/docs/topic/billing/tools.md

 However, they have quite a few limitations as well:

-1. They are attached to *cloud* resources, *not* kubernetes resources.
+1. They are attached to *cloud* resources, *not* Kubernetes resources.
 By default, multiple users can be on a single node, so deeper granularity of cost attribution is not possible.
 2. Some cloud resources are shared to reduce cost (home directories are a